 At the rear of the castle is the library, used as a family sitting room and study in the castle's earlier days.
 An interesting feature is a secret passage hidden behind a false set of bookshelves that leads through to the drawing room near the conservatory door.
 If someone called who the Balfours did not wish to see, they would scoot through the passage and into the conservatory.
 Whereupon the butler could return to the front door and tell the unwanted visitor, more or less truthfully, that the Balfours were not at home.
 The library, like the other public rooms, leads off the long room known as the gallery.
 This houses many of the statues and paintings collected by the Balfour family over the years.

 In 1960 the last Balfour died, without an heir, despite four wives.
 The estate, complete with the neighbouring 800 acre farm, was purchased by Captain Tadeusz Zawadski, a Polish Cavalry Officer who had come to Britain in 1941 after escaping the massacre in the Katyn Forest.
-He took up residence with his Scottish wife and four children, and the family continues to run both castle and farm.
+He took up residence with his Scottish wife and four children.